 Who Exactly is a Nutritionist?

-Ok, straight off the bat, let’s just make sure we all understand the difference between a nutritionist and someone who has certification as a nutrition coach.
+Okay, let’s ensure we all understand the difference between a nutritionist and someone certified as a nutrition coach.

 Let’s look into the world of a fully-fledged nutritionist first.